State faces shortage of CDL drivers

 “I think the need for drivers will continue to be an issue,” said Bellavance.

-Opening up 18-21 year old drivers is a huge population graduating high school, according to Bellavance.
+Opening up 18- to 21-year-old drivers is a huge population graduating high school, according to Bellavance.

 (0) comments